 Since the Flyers, Philadelphia has won championships with the Phillies and 76ers, but they are still waiting for the Eagles.

 There is one thing, however, Philadelphia can boast that no other major sports city can.
 They can boast celebrating a horse as a bona fide hero.
 That doesn't mean some low-key casual celebration.
 It means celebrating by stampeding a racetrack with some 10,000 jubilant fans, ages 4 to 90, waiting in line since 5 a.m. just to watch a horse gallop once around the track.
 It means mobbing a merchandising table to purchase a piece of memorabilia.
 It means lining the streets of suburban Bensalem, equipped with still and video cameras, to shoot a horse van going by.
 It means closing down a major thoroughfare and the toll booths of the Pennsylvania Turnpike to make way for a horse.
 It means having a horse trainer throw out the first pitch at a Phillies game.
 It means signs and decorations outside of homes in downtown Philadelphia.
 It means a formal proposal to rename the main street in Bensalem after a horse.
 It means TV news helicopters whirring over Philadelphia Park Racetrack and police escorts in three different states and billboard signs on the turnpike.
 It means well over 500,000 letters, drawings, and poems sent to the owner and trainer of a horse.
 It means a record crowd of 120,000 people, many of them from Philadelphia, jamming their way into spacious Belmont Park to see a horse try to make history.
+It means being the first horse in 21 years to be on the cover of Sports Illustrated.
 It means an out-of-town media onslaught on a small track outside Philadelphia to see a horse in the morning, get a few quotes from his trainer, and indulge in cake, pastries fruit, and other culinary fare, set up outside the barn, courtesy of Philly Park.
 It means helping an entire state get slot machines.

 Yes, it means Smarty Jones, the horse who took a city by storm, captured its heart, and showed just how fervent people can get over a horse.
 At least the people of Philadelphia, who saw their beloved Eagles soar to the Super Bowl six months after Smarty Jones' untimely retirement, only to fall victim to the New England Patriots, who now stand in their way once again.